Frequently Asked Questions

 What happens once I qualify for aid?

-If you qualify for financial aid, a financial aid offer will be placed in your student account after enrollment, and a notification will be sent to via your Nicolet College and personal email.
-You will also be able to view your offers by logging on to the Financial Aid NetPartner through your MyNicolet portal.
+If you qualify for financial aid, a financial aid offer will be placed in your student account after registering for classes, and a notification will be sent to your Nicolet College email.
+You will also be able to view your offers by logging on to the Financial Aid NetPartner or through your MyNicolet portal.

-If you are accepting a direct loan for the first time, you must visit HERE (link needs to be fixed) to complete both entrance counseling and a master promissory note before the loan can be processed.
-Students who have received any federal student loans in the past, are taking out new loans, and whose social security number (SSN) ends in an even number, will be required to complete the additional loan counseling titled "Financial Awareness Counseling" (FAC).
-Loans will not process if either of these steps is not completed.
+If you are accepting a direct loan for the first time, you must visit studentaid.gov to complete both entrance counseling and a master promissory note before the loan can be processed.

 How do I accept my financial aid offer?
 When will I receive my financial aid refund check?